na-na-hi/renget/archive/99iee.md

 Capitol: Yozora Eternus
 Current Ruler: Death Muertos (13th)
 Exec.
-Center: Nero High Hall
+Center: Notte Piu Nera High Hall
 Established: 16 H
 ***
 >A breakaway from Negazion, Nero Eterna gives demons, imps and the like a home.
 Most elder magic is said to have originated in this swampy, humid and wet lowland.
 Rivers snake through the marshland making for a very humid climate especially on the seaside western parts.
 Denizens make their homes from the imposing and scary-looking trees in their dominion, if not from the relative highlands surrounding the mountain range.
 The nation has the lowest above-sea levels of all Aurorai, with their highest flatland being equal to average Aurorai above-sea level height.
 The Fallen Star Graveyard resides here, resting place of many a famed individual, like Kizuna Ai and the First Knights.
 Units from here include Ayame, Towa, Choco, Calliope and Oga.